Gunther-Schulz/rclone-bisync-manager/README.md

 - **Configurable**: Configuration through a YAML file.
 - **Signal Handling**: Graceful shutdown on SIGINT (CTRL-C).

+## Opinionated Settings

+To keep the script simple and robust, this script uses some opinionated settings for the `rclone bisync` command that are not exposed in the configuration file.
+These settings are chosen to provide a robust and safe synchronization process that should work for most use cases:

+- `--conflict-resolve newer`: Resolves conflicts by keeping the newer file.
+- `--conflict-loser num`: Renames the losing file in a conflict by appending a number.
+- `--conflict-suffix rc-conflict`: Appends 'rc-conflict' to the filename of the losing file in a conflict.
+- `--recover`: Attempts to recover from a failed sync.
+- `--resilient`: Continues the sync even if some files can't be transferred.
+- `--create-empty-src-dirs`: Creates empty directories on the destination if they exist in the source.
+- `--track-renames`: Tracks file renames to optimize sync performance.
+- `--check-access`: Checks that rclone has proper access to the remote storage before starting the sync.
+- `--compare size,modtime,checksum`: Compares files using size, modification time, and checksum to determine if they're different.

+These settings are designed to handle conflicts gracefully, improve reliability, and optimize the synchronization process.
+The comparison method ensures a thorough check of file differences.
+These options are not configurable to ensure consistent behavior across all synchronization operations.

 ## Prerequisites

 Ensure you have `rclone` installed on your system along with other required tools like `mkdir`, `grep`, `awk`, `find`, and `md5sum`.
 These tools are necessary for the script to function correctly.